Privacy Policy

 You may choose not to provide certain information, but this may limit your ability to use specific features of the Services.

-As a professional counseling practice, we may collect and process sensitive personal data related to your mental health, emotional well-being, family circumstances, and personal life.
-This includes information you share during counseling sessions, booking intake forms, AI-generated session notes and preparation tips, and assessment or quiz results.
+As a professional consultation and coaching practice, we may collect and process sensitive personal information related to your emotional well-being, family circumstances, and personal life.
+This includes information you share during consultation sessions, booking forms, AI-assisted session notes, and assessment or quiz results.

-• Under PHIPA (Ontario): We act as a Health Information Custodian and handle your personal health information in accordance with Part II of the Act, including the requirement for express consent before collection, use, or disclosure. • Under UAE PDPL (Article 7): Sensitive personal data requires explicit and informed consent, which we obtain before processing. • Under GDPR-aligned standards: This data constitutes special category data, processed only with your explicit consent or where necessary for healthcare purposes.
+• We collect and use this information only with your consent, and only to provide the consultation, coaching, and support services you have requested. • Under UAE PDPL (Article 7): Sensitive personal data requires explicit and informed consent, which we obtain before processing. • Under GDPR-aligned standards: where they apply, such data is treated as a special category and processed only with your explicit consent.

 How We Use Your Data